Pamur

 Pamuru is a town in Prakasam district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Pamuru mandal in Kanigiri revenue division.
 This is the border town of Prakasam district.
 This is near from Nellore than Ongole around 100 km and also near by Kadapa.
-It is 66km away from Podili, 38km away from Kanigiri, 60km away from Kandukur.
+It is 66 km away from Podili, 38 km away from Kanigiri, 60 km away from Kandukur.